leudz/shipyard/README.md

 ## Past, Present and Future

 I initially started to make an ECS to learn how it works.
-After a failed attempt and learning a lot from it and other ECS out there I started to work on Shipyard.
+After a failed attempt and learning a lot from it and other ECS out there, I started to work on Shipyard.

-[Specs](https://github.com/amethyst/specs) was already well established as the go-to Rust ECS but I thought I could do better and went with [EnTT](https://github.com/skypjack/entt) core data-structure: sparse sets.
+[Specs](https://github.com/amethyst/specs) was already well established as the go-to Rust ECS but I thought I could do better and went with [EnTT](https://github.com/skypjack/entt) core data-structure: `SparseSet`.

 It turned out to be extremely flexible and is still the core of Shipyard.
 You can pay for what you want: iteration speed, memory, ease of use,...